Democrats' risky midterm strategy to elevate election deniers appears to pay off | Politics

 A risky Democratic strategy to spend millions of dollars on elevating some far-right Republican candidates appeared to pay off on Wednesday, as Democratic nominees defeated them in several races across the country.
 Critics within the Democratic Party had warned that ad campaigns backing candidates who echo former President Donald Trump's false claims about a stolen 2020 election could help elect the very people Democrats were telling Americans posed a serious threat to democracy.

-The Democratic Congressional Campaign Committee (DCCC), the party's House campaign arm, had drawn criticism this summer when it spent $2.4 million in the Republican primary to help Gibbs defeat incumbent Representative Peter Meijer, who was one of only 10 members of his party in the House to vote to impeach Trump following the Jan.
+The Democratic Congressional Campaign Committee (DCCC), the party's House campaign arm, drew criticism this summer when it spent $2.4 million in the Republican primary to help Gibbs defeat incumbent Representative Peter Meijer, who was one of only 10 members of his party in the House to vote to impeach Trump following the Jan.
 6, 2021, attack on the U.S. Capitol.
-The DCCC did not immediately respond to a request for comment.
+"We made a decision to remind people how extreme John Gibbs is and Republican voters made a choice," DCCC spokesman Matt Corridoni said.

 Democratic groups spent at least $51.5 million in Republican primaries this year, according to a Reuters tally.
 But they didn't always get the result they wanted: in races in Colorado, Nevada, California and Virginia, the candidate they were supporting did not win the primary.
 The bulk of that money was spent in Illinois, where incumbent Governor J.B.
 Pritzker and the Democratic Governors Association (DGA) spent $34.5 million in the Republican primary to undermine a relatively moderate candidate.
 Pritzker easily won re-election on Tuesday.